-For indoor growers, lighting is one of the most important decisions you will make.
+For indoor growers, lighting is one of the most important decisions you will make when deciding to start growing at home.
 After all, you’re replicating the sun inside your home.
 The closer you can mimic the seasonal behaviors and light spectrum of your sun, the likelier you are to grow quality results.

 For a long time, the go-to indoor grow lights were HID (high-intensity discharge) bulbs.
 When growers use HID lights, they typically switch bulbs for different phases of the growth cycle.
 MH (metal halide) lights give off a blueish light, which is optimal for the vegetative stage, and HPS (high pressure sodium) lights give of a red light that is best for flowering.
 Switching out the lights is a basic way to replicate the seasonal changes of the sun’s light spectrum.
 The advantage to HID lighting is that the bulbs themselves tend to be fairly inexpensive.
 However, they require a hood and ballast to operate, use quite a bit of electricity, have a relatively short lifespan, and produce a lot of heat.

 LED grow lights are becoming an increasingly popular option.
 For one thing, LEDs make up for all the shortcomings of HID bulbs.
 They are extremely energy efficient, often saving 50% or more on energy bills.
 They generate very little heat, which makes it easier to regulate the temperature of your grow room and may make it possible to safely position your lights closer to your plants.
 There has also been much more research and development in the area of LED technology in recent years, and home growers are benefitting.
 Now LED lights like the SolarSystem® series from California LightWorks can be customized and programmed for the exact light spectrum you need.
 They’re also easy to install with no extra equipment necessary, and they last as long as 15 years.

 Now that you’re all set up, how do you get your hands on the plant itself?